-Adults - Cambridge College draws a highly diverse body of adults who are serious about learning and earning the degree credentials they need to advance their careers.
+Adults - Cambridge College draws a highly diverse body of adults who are serious about learning and earning the degree credentials they need to advance their careers and change their lives.
 Cambridge College attracts adults based on our goal-directed programming, our experienced faculty, and flexible scheduling.

-Diverse - Students bring to class a wealth of difference in age, educational background, professional attainment, race, ethnicity, and language.
+Diverse - Students bring to class a wealth of personal experience, difference in age, educational background, professional attainment, race, ethnicity, and language.